 Academic Career and Research Areas

-Prof. Wackerhage studied and obtained his PhD at the German Sport University in Cologne (DSHS).
-He then went on to develop the teaching of exercise physiology at the University of Central Lancashire before moving to the University of Dundee and subsequently becoming a senior lecturer and reader at the University of Aberdeen in Scotland, UK.
-Since 2015, he has been associate professor for exercise biology at TUM.
+Prof. Wackerhage studied and obtained his doctorate at the German Sport University in Cologne.
+He then became a lecturer in sports physiology at the University of Central Lancashire before moving to the University of Dundee and then as senior lecturer and reader to the University of Aberdeen in Scotland.
+Since 2016 he is Associate Professor of Sport Biology at the TUM.

 Tremblay AM, Missiaglia E, Galli GG, Hettmer S, Urcia R, Carrara M, Judson RN, Thway K, Nadal G, Selfe JL et al: “The Hippo Transducer YAP1 Transforms Activated Satellite Cells and Is a Potent Effector of Embryonal Rhabdomyosarcoma Formation”.
 Cancer Cell.
 2014; 26(2): 273-287.Abstract